criticalpathinstitute/data_curation_template/levels.md

 - Make sure there is not PHI (data elements, master keys, etc.)  .
 - Make sure the uploaded data matches project(s) in DCA.

-At the end of basic curation, a receipt is automatically sent to Scientific Director and data contributor and stored in our archival bucket.
+At the end of ingestion, a receipt is automatically sent to Scientific Director and data contributor and stored in our archival bucket.
-Going forward, will automate the movement of level 0 data to workspace at the end of ingest.
+Going forward, we will automate the movement of level 0 data to the curation workspace at the end of ingest.

 ### FAIR metadata
 All DAP data receive FAIR metadata curation before being moved to FAIR.
 Some data will be ingested in a state that is already end of FM1 and will go directly to FM2.